 This might seem like nothing, but it goes a long way.
 I can’t count the number of times I have had to show up for a long, drawn-out meeting during Ramadan.
 Granted, Muslims are expected to maintain responsibilities throughout Ramadan and cautioned against being lazy, but the reality is our bodies are on a different rhythm, and sometimes even clock, during Ramadan.
 The last 10 days of Ramadan are a particularly trying time since many Muslims stay up all night praying and meditating.
 In Muslim majority countries like Tunisia and Senegal, some companies actually have a half-day policy in recognition of the fast.
 By being considerate of your Muslim colleagues and workers observing the fast, you show support and respect.
 Additionally, you ensure productivity as they are more likely to be active participants of the meetings or events you do schedule.

-As guidance, try to schedule meetings in the morning to early afternoon when many Muslims still have energy from the dawn meal (suhoor) and preferably not at a restaurant or food joint.
+As guidance, try to schedule meetings in the morning to early afternoon when many Muslims still have energy from the dawn meal (suhoor) and preferably not at a restaurant or food joint – and yes, in the era of COVID-19, that includes virtual meetings.
 By midday to late afternoon or early evening, our energy levels tend to dip.
 If you do need to schedule meetings in the afternoon or early evening, try to keep them short and to the point so your colleagues can prepare to break the fast at sunset.
 An alternative is to schedule meetings after the iftar meal when Muslims break the fast.
 Better still, have them join the meeting virtually via phone call or Skype.
 Again, try not to organise meetings that revolve around food and drink – something easier said than done, especially in countries like Ghana where most social events revolve around food.
 Again, being considerate when scheduling meetings and events will not only help you build a tolerant workplace culture, but will also help enhance productivity of your Muslim colleagues.
 I can assure you that your Muslim colleagues will appreciate this very simple gesture.
 I know I certainly would.

 2. Don’t feel guilty about eating or drinking in front of Muslims – or guilt-trip us for not joining you.